stankowalczyk/stimulant-gulpfile/README.md

 - `clean` — destroy the most recent build.

 In other words, it effectively turns your gulpfile into a simple (and powerful) one-liner — no further configuration required!

+## Other

+Specifying the environment variable `GULP_PORT` will enable you to run on a custom port number.